paycoreio/docs/docs/connectors/paylink/index.md

     * it is obligatory only for non-P2P connections
     * and you shouldn't fill in the full IBAN (International Bank Account Number) there, just your bank account identifier (up to 14 digits)

 Also, you should toggle P2P mode for connection in peer-to-peer payment network.
-And choose Test Mode if you want to test the connection with PayLink.
+And select Test or Live mode according to the type of account to connect with PayLink.

 !!! success
     You have connected **PayLink** account!